 An assisted living community may be a good choice if you need more personal care services than you can get either at home or in an independent living retirement community, but you don't need the round-the-clock medical care and supervision of a nursing home.

-Why Assisted Living?
+Who Should Consider Assisted Living?

 There are several reasons people choose assisted living.
 Sometimes an older person or couple chooses assisted living primarily as a residential choice.
 While they may be living primarily independently, they enjoy the peace of mind knowing that there is help around the corner if something happens.
 Plus, they enjoy the social aspect of assisted living as opposed to being alone in their home.